pytorch/text/examples/data_pipeline/README.md

 ## Experimental FastText pretrained word vectors

-This pipeline example shows the application with the pretained word vector from FastText:
+This pipeline example shows the application with the pretained word vector using our experimental FastText:

 * `torchtext.experimental.transforms.BasicEnglishNormalize` backed by `re2` regular expression library
 * `torchtext.experimental.vectors.FastText`